Ratified by vote of the affiliated faculty, 21 April 2011

 III.
 Faculty Membership

 Program Faculty are appointed from the faculty of participating Departments by the Dean of the College of Liberal Arts and Sciences or the Dean of Fine and Applied Arts on the recommendation of the Program Director and with the consent of the Executive Officer of the faculty member’s home department.
-All non-emeritus members of the Program Faculty have voting rights in electing the Advisory Committee (see Section V), in voting on and amending the Bylaws (see Section VII), and in any other matters that may be put to a vote of the Program Faculty.
+All non-emeritus members of the Program Faculty have voting rights in electing the Advisory Committee (see Section VI), in voting on and amending the Bylaws (see Section VIII), and in any other matters that may be put to a vote of the Program Faculty.

 IV.
 Graduate Student Membership

-Any graduate student whose written application to work towards earning the Concentration in Medieval Studies has been approved by the Director is a member of the Program and is eligible to serve on the Program Advisory Committee, to vote for the graduate student representative on the Advisory Committee (see Section V), and to apply for continuing fellowship support from the Program.
+Any graduate student whose written application to work towards earning the Concentration in Medieval Studies has been approved by the Director is a member of the Program and is eligible to serve on the Program Advisory Committee, to vote for the graduate student representative on the Advisory Committee (see Section VI), and to apply for continuing fellowship support from the Program.
 Graduate students who have not applied to work towards the Concentration may become members of the Program with consent of the Director, but will not be eligible to serve on the Advisory Committee, to vote for its graduate student representative, or to apply for continuing fellowship support.

 The Director is appointed by the Dean of the College of Liberal Arts and Sciences for a three-year term.
-In consultation with the Advisory Committee (Section V), the Director is responsible for administering the undergraduate Interdisciplinary Studies Major Medieval Civilization and Interdisciplinary Studies Minor in Medieval Studies, and the graduate Concentration in Medieval Studies; coordinating advising of undergraduate and graduate students; reviewing applications for graduate fellowships; coordinating course offerings at both undergraduate and graduate levels; managing the Program’s budget and activities, including conferences, speakers, visiting scholars, and outreach and exchange programs; consulting with the Deans of LAS and FAA, Executive Officers of participating Departments, and the Medieval Studies librarian on matters of concern to the Program; calling and scheduling meetings with the Advisory Committee (Section V) and with participating faculty (Section VI); administering annual elections to the Advisory Committee; maintaining and updating the Program’s website; and disseminating information about Program activities and courses.
+In consultation with the Advisory Committee (Section V), the Director is responsible for administering the undergraduate Interdisciplinary Studies Major Medieval Civilization and Interdisciplinary Studies Minor in Medieval Studies, and the graduate Concentration in Medieval Studies; coordinating advising of undergraduate and graduate students; reviewing applications for graduate fellowships; coordinating course offerings at both undergraduate and graduate levels; managing the Program’s budget and activities, including conferences, speakers, visiting scholars, and outreach and exchange programs; consulting with the Deans of LAS and FAA, Executive Officers of participating Departments, and the Medieval Studies librarian on matters of concern to the Program; calling and scheduling meetings with the Advisory Committee (Section VI) and with participating faculty (Section VII); administering annual elections to the Advisory Committee; maintaining and updating the Program’s website; and disseminating information about Program activities and courses.

 VI.
 Advisory Committee